jsarko/FoodRewind/readme.md

 ### Todo
+##### Done
 - ~~User system~~
+##### Priority
+- Clicking on Chevron/Grocery Category does not activate accordian.
+- Add ingredients from recipe to grocery list
+- Meal plan features
+- Soft delete grocery lists or way to archive
+- Food we want to make/places we want to eat in the future
+##### Everything Else
 - Add Recipe by URL
     - Use beautifulsoup to scrape the recipe url
     - Given the URL of a recipe, attempts to extract the recipe from the `print` option within the site